Why Facebook’s “Fake News” button won’t help against Russia. It’s all about the algorithm.

 There are three active measures (that we know of!) that Russian hackers used to maximize the spread of fake news and artificially engineer virality.

-- They successfully used or altered voter rolls in at least 21 states.
+- They successfully infiltrated voter rolls in at least 21 states.

 - They used that data to create thousands of fake profiles.
 They used these fake profiles to impersonate different groups of people in the US.
 Their goal was to fool Facebook users — and Facebook itself — into thinking these were real people.
 As an example, fake profiles that appeared to be Republicans in the Midwest seem to have been particularly effective as a way to make people implicitly trust that the fake news articles were real.